Gen Z - Key Characteristics No.3 - Pragmatic

 Undoubtedly the pandemic has been a significant influence.
 When faced with time on their hands, and uncertainty over future prospects, millions took the plunge and sold their talents online.

 This graph includes all sellers but the demographics are revealing as revealed in this report.
 It shows that 86% of Etsy sellers were women.
 More significantly in terms of this series, they were twice as likely to be under 35 than the owners of all other businesses.
-In addition, those on low incomes were also far more common.
-As has been stated elsewhere in this series of blogs, this most frequently refers to the young.
+In addition, those on low incomes were also far more common, and this most frequently refers to the young.
 Gen Z is a big part of driving the Etsy boom.

 New companies and dissolutions